RonFrancesca/AudioMosaicing-Freesound-Essentia/README.md

 Follow instructions appearing in the console regarding navigating your browser to the notebook

+### Target sound link

+The target sound used for this project could be downloaded here: https://freesound.org/search/?q=180053

 # License
 This project is licensed under a Creative Commons Attribution 4.0 International License (CC BY4.0).